 ''Although a software system is immaterial and not an object per se, many of its aspects embody beauty as simplicity: the design or concept’s efficiency, the structure’s purity and clarity, the code’s stringent organization, the running artifact or behavior’s reliability, and the system’s usability, its versatility, and its longevity as it morphs over time.
 And yet, the beauty of simplicity is easily spoiled by poor decisions, misguided features, and outdated assumptions about efficiency capstones.
 Particularly in IT, with its ethereal nature, simplicity is relegated to the inner layers, and too often remains unseen, implicit, and largely underappreciated.’’ - IEEE Computer Society, November 2013

-An ERP system’s mission is to integrate business processes and deliver simplicity as a key benefit.
+An ERP solution’s mission is to integrate business processes and deliver simplicity as a key benefit.
 In this regard its architecture simplicity and scalability needs to be the focus.

 When deciding to change their ERPs, companies, often concentrate their attention to functionalities requirements.
 As these evolve with time, it is paramount to keep sight of this progressive need as a framework, so it becomes a reality.
 The architecture and the total cost of ownership then remain simple and manageable.